maristie/maristie.github.io/_posts/2017-04-24-Disqus-and-Mathjax.md

 ---
-title: Add Disqus and Mathjax to website
+title: Disqus and Mathjax for Website
+tags: [IT, Math, LaTeX]
+redirect_from:
+    - /blog/disqus-mathjax/
 ---

 The only thing one needs to do is to add codes to blog htmls.